http://www.bettycjung.net/Blog2008.htm

 Basically, what we know and value as Culture will cease to exist.
 We will no longer be capable of creating masterpieces like those of centuries past, in the realm of Art, Literature and Music.
 True masterpieces survive the passage of time by the mere virtue of capturing the essence of timelessness.
 Ancient Greek philosophers are still as relevant today as they were when they walked the Earth.
 What will we, as a people today, add to the collective body of Civilization for the generations to come?
 Maybe it's time for a little reflection.

-• February 8, 2008 The Diving Bell and the Butterfly is a great film about the true story of Jean-Dominique Bauby, editor of Elle , who suffered a massive brain stem stroke at the age of 42, and was left with only the ability to hear and to blink one eye.
+The film is about the true story of Jean-Dominique Bauby, editor of Elle , who suffered a massive brain stem stroke at the age of 42, and was left with only the ability to hear and to blink one eye.
 But, he managed to live long enough to dictate the book, letter by letter, that chronicled his life and became the foundation for this remarkable film.
 Not only inspirational in showing how a person's will to live is a miraculous thing to behold, but you will appreciate the dedication of all those rehabilitation professionals who work with stroke survivors on a daily basis, and perhaps help us reflect on the importance of living a life of no regrets.

 • February 8, 2008 Oscar Time Yes, indeedy, another year of films.
 See a listing of Oscar contenders, Entertainment Weekly's 2007 Must-See Movies, and the movies I've seen this year, all rated.
 Because several films were nominated in multiple categories, it does make it easier to catch almost all the contenders.
 I will post winners after the Oscars have been given out.
-Check the Oscar's Page

-• January 31, 2008 Virtual Libraries, "Internet Bias" and Silver Surfers I recently completed reading the ciber briefing paper, "Information Behaviour of the Researcher in the Future" that was published January 11th.
+I recently completed reading the cyber briefing paper, "Information Behaviour of the Researcher in the Future" that was published January 11th.
 It reported on the current state of Research and the role libraries play in the research environment.
 Actually, the concern that came across was the library as we know it today, a geographic clearinghouse of information, may become obsolete, and librarians will join the ranks of all the jobs that were killed by technology.
 When you can get information on your desktop, why bother going to the library?
 I did, however, like the reference to "older users" as "silver surfers." (p.
 21).

 Even though we think because kids have become quite proficient with things electronic, we just assume that they can intelligently search for the information they need on the Internet.
 NOT!
 According to the paper, 20% of today's kids (digital dissidents) dislike technology and avoid it; 57% use low level technology for communication and entertainment needs, and only 27% can be considered geeky (p.
 21).
 Of course, this does not add up to 100%, so am I nitpicking?